arthurshafikov/arthurshafikov/README.md

 # Hi there 👋, I'm Arthur!

-I am a **Software Engineer** from Russia, I love to code and solve interesting tasks.
-For me **programming** is more that just a job.
-I don't like to learn only from lectures, I like **practice**.
-I prefer to **experiment and try** rather than to think and procrastinate about my tasks.
+I am a **Software Engineer** from Russia, I'm passionate about coding and solving uncommon tasks.
+For me programming is more that just a job.
+I don't like to learn only from lectures, I like to practice.
+I prefer to experiment and try rather than to overthink and procrastinate about my tasks.

 ## ✨ Current **Stack**
 1. PHP (Laravel)